Kaltura - Uploading a video to Kaltura MediaSpace with Kaltura MediaSpace Go (KMS Go) app for mobile devices

 - Once the video has upload a message will display: "Video title" was uploaded successfully.
 Wold you like to Publish now?
 If you tap Yes you can edit the:

 - Title: The name of your video that will display to viewers.

 - Description: Text about your video that will display below your video.

-- Publish Settings: You can leave this set to "Private" if you plan to embed this video in your Canvas course by following Canvas - How to upload and embed a video in Canvas using Embed Kaltura Media .
+- Publish Settings: You can leave this set to "Private" if you plan to embed this video in your Canvas course by following Canvas - Upload and embed a new Kaltura Mediaspace video in a Canvas page .
 More information on publishing settings is available in Kaltura - How to change publication settings to media Kaltura MediaSpace (UW-Madison) .

 - Tags: Set a unique tag to help you find a group of media.
 For example you could use a unique tag for a course like Anthro109SP2020InstructorName.

 - Usage Rights: If you're familiar with Creative Commons you can select a Creative Commons license.

 - When you are done, tap UPDATE in the upper right.

-- If you want to embed your video in a Canvas course, launch Chrome or Firefox (ideally on a desktop) and follow Canvas - How to upload and embed a video in Canvas using Embed Kaltura Media .
+- If you want to embed your video in a Canvas course, launch Chrome or Firefox (ideally on a desktop) and follow Canvas - Upload and embed a new Kaltura Mediaspace video in a Canvas page .